contexthubhq/contexthub/README.md

 ### Features

 - **Simple to try:** Just run `docker-compose up`, connect your warehouse in the UI and you have an MCP server running that AI assistants can use.
-- **Add context to your data:** Add contextual information to your tables and columns, define metrics and concepts, and expose them to the AI assistants via the MCP.
+- **Add context to your data:** Add contextual information for your tables and columns, define metrics and concepts, and expose them to the AI assistants via the MCP.
-- **Generate context automatically:** Develop your own agents or use our pre-built ones to generate context from your documentation, code or any other sources.
+- **Automate with Context Agents:** Develop your own agents or use our pre-built ones to generate and update context from your documentation, code or any other sources.
+Context is version-controlled so you can approve the generated changes before deploying.
-- **Production ready auth:** We support 3rd party OAuth providers so you can control access to the MCP.
+- **Production ready:** We support 3rd party OAuth providers so you can control access to the MCP.
+ContextHub is easy to deploy on any cloud provider.

 ## Quick start